 Award of Excellence, Art Saint Louis, 2018

-Deanne Row grew up in a family of graphic artists and jazz musicians, which certainly influenced her interest in the arts from an early age.
-Combining the clarity of design with the improvisation of the jazz and blues around her, her lifelong love of representational portraits and figures has become more expressive as she explores new media and techniques.
+Deanne Row grew up in a family of graphic artists and jazz musicians, which influenced her interest in the arts from an early age.
+Combining the clarity of design with the improvisations of the jazz and blues around her, her lifelong love of representational portraits and figures has become more expressive as she explores new media and techniques.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 The Art Storefronts Organization has verified that this business has provided a returns & exchanges policy for all art purchases.